 For a long time, the manufacturing of electronic components has been dominated by old and expensive production methods.
 For many applications, these methods will most likely continue, but for some applications, printed electronics will revolutionize the industry.
 In this article, we investigate the difference between printed and conventional electronics as well as explore some of the most promising applications for printed electronics.

 There are three main printing technologies that dominate the printed electronics market.
 The first is screen printing - basically the same technology used for printing graphics on t-shirts.
 This technology has a relatively low startup cost and is cost effective up to a few hundred thousand units.
 The second technology is inkjet printing - also used in desktop printers.
-This technology is effective for rapid prototyping and comes with close to zero startup costs.
-The drawback is however that it is only suitable for small batches.
+This technology effective for rapid prototyping and comes with close to zero startup costs.
+The drawback is however that only suitable for small batches.
 The last technology is gravure printing - the technology used for printing newspapers.
 Gravure printing is highly scalable and can be used to produce millions of devices.

 |Minimum feature size